August Tholuck: Biography

 This he achieved partly by his lectures, but above all by his personal influence on the students, and, after 1833, by his preaching.
 His theological position was orthodox, but laid more stress upon Christian experience than upon rigid dogmatic belief.
 On the two great questions of miracles and inspiration he made great concessions to modern criticism and philosophy.
 His lifelong battle was on behalf of personal religious experience, in opposition to the externality of rationalism, orthodoxy or sacramentarianism.
 Karl Schwarz happily remarks that, as the English apologists of the 18th century were themselves infected with the poison of the deists whom they endeavoured to refute, so Tholuck absorbed some of the heresies of the rationalists whom he tried to overthrow.
 He was also one of the prominent members of the Evangelical Alliance, and few men were more widely known or more beloved throughout the Protestant churches of Europe and America than him.
 He died at Halle.
 As a preacher, Tholuck ranked among the foremost of his time.
 As a teacher, he showed remarkable sympathy and won great success.
 As a thinker he can hardly be said to have been endowed with great creative power.

 After his commentaries (on Romans, the Gospel of John, the Sermon on the Mount and the Epistle to the Hebrews) and several volumes of sermons, his best-known books are Stunden christlicher Andacht (1839; 8th ed., 1870), intended to take the place of J H D Zschokke's standard rationalistic work with the same title, and his reply to David Strauss's Life of Jesus (Glaubwürdigkeit der evangelischen Geschichte, 1837).

 He published at various times valuable contributions towards a history of rationalism--Vorgeschichte des Rationalismus (1853–1862), Geschichte des Rationalismus (1865), and a number of essays connected with the history of theology and especially of apologetics.
 His views on inspiration were indicated in his work Die Propheten und ihre Weissagungen (1860), in his essay on the "Alte Inspirationslehre," in Deutsche Zeitschrift für christliche Wissenschaft (1850), and in his Gespräche über die vornehmsten Glaubensfragen der Zeit (1846; 2nd ed., 1867).

-He also contributed many articles to Herzog's Realencyklopädie, and for several years edited a journal (1830–1849), Literarischer Anzeiger.In 1864, he was elected as a member to the American Philosophical Society.
+He also contributed many articles to Herzog's Realencyklopädie, and for several years edited a journal (1830–1849), Literarischer Anzeiger.

+In 1864, he was elected as a member to the American Philosophical Society.

+Tholuck had an international influence.
+Philip Schaff says, "Next to Neander, no German divine of the present century is more extensively known in the Protestant churches of ...
+America than Dr. Frederick Augustus Tholuck."
+In the nineteenth century, many of his books were translated into English.
+His popular works, such as his sermons, were also translated.
+American scholars were especially interested in his biblical commentaries.
+Several Americans, like Charles Hodge and Edward Robinson, studied with Tholuck in Halle.